wishfulwriting/wishfulwriting.github.io/contact.md

 ---
 title: Contact | Ian Moore
-header: Contact Ian Moore
+header: Contact
 summary: Contact Ian Moore
 link: /contact/
 layout: default
 ---

-# Contact ME!
+# How You Can Get In Touch

-Yes, me.
+You can reach me on [Mastodon](https://mastodon.social/@wishfulwriting) or [Bluesky](https://bsky.app/profile/wishfulwriting.bsky.social).
+Not on those platforms?
+You can always [email me](mailto:hello@ianmoore.fyi).